mako-framework/docs/05_packages/02_composer_packages.md

 ### Basics

-Installing a Mako composer package is easy and only requires one single command.
+Installing a Mako package using composer is easy and only requires a single command.

 	composer require <vendor>/<package name>:*

-You'll be able to upate your packages with a single command as well.
+Another advantage is that you'll now be able to upate your packages with a single command as well.

 	composer update

-> Package names should only contain ascii alphabet characters, numbers and underscores.

 --------------------------------------------------------

 <a id="creating_packages"></a>

-### Creating composer packages
+### Creating packages

 Mako composer packages require a ```composer.json``` file in the root of the package.